malamatenia/learnable-handwriter/README.md

     "<image_id>": {
         "split": "train",                            # {"train", "val", "test"} - "val" is ignored in the unsupervised case.
         "label": "A beautiful calico cat."           # The text that corresponds to this line.
-        "script": "Times_New_Roman"                  # Corresponds to the script type of the image },
+        "script": "Times_New_Roman"                  # Corresponds to the script type of the image (optional) },
 ```

 You can completely ignore the annotation.json file in the case of unsupervised training without evaluation.

 ### Filter/Normalize transcriptions :soap:
 We implement [choco-mufin](https://github.com/PonteIneptique/choco-mufin) when loading the dataset, using a disambiguation-table.csv to normalize or exclude characters from our annotations.
 This creates a consistent set of characters for analysis regardless of the annotation source.
 The current normalization suppresses allographs and edition signs (e.g., modern punctuation) for a graphetic approach.
 For more details see [the associated article](https://openhumanitiesdata.metajnl.com/articles/10.5334/johd.97).
 You can modify this per your needs.

 Additionally, the data loader performs an [NFD normalization](https://fr.wikipedia.org/wiki/Normalisation_Unicode#NFD) when selecting the character vocabulary.
 This ensures that modifier characters, such as abbreviation tildes, are separated from the base letter and considered as separate characters when creating the prototypes.

 ## Training  :seedling: and Finetuning :herb:
 Training and model configure is performed though hydra.